ejp-rd-vp/FiaB/README.md

 `<http://my.database.org/my_rd_data/person_123345_asdssaewe#ID> <sio:has-value> <"123345">`

-optimally, these URLs will resolve...
+optimally, these URLs will resolve... but this is your responsibility - we cannot automate this.

 **Step 3:** Input CSV files

-_VERSION 1 CDEs_

-Put an appropriately columned `XXXX.csv` into the `ACME-ready-to-go/data`.
-Please look into [this](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/CDE_version_2.0.0/CSV_template_doc) github repository for examples of CDEs `CSV` files.
+Put an appropriately generated `preCDE.csv` into the `ACME-ready-to-go/data`.

-_VERSION 2 CDEs_

-Please wait for further instructions for how to use Version 2 of the CDE models.
+If you are unsure which columns to fill for each data type, see the [glossary](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/CDE_version_2.0.0/CSV_docs/glossary.md)

 **Step 4:** Input YARRRML templates

-The `YARRRML` templates are always loaded from GitHub automatically on step 5, so they stay up-to-date as we change the models in EJP-RD.
+The `YARRRML` template is always loaded from GitHub automatically on step 5, so it stays up-to-date as we change the models in EJP-RD.

-Make sure the `YARRRML` templates files are matching your `CSV` files names `XXXX_yarrrml_template.yaml` and are in the `ACME-ready-to-go/config` folder.
-Please look into [this](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/CDE_version_2.0.0/YARRRML) github repository for CDEs `YARRRML` templates.

 **Step 5:** Executing transformations

-Call the url: http://localhost:4567 or http://SERVER-IP:4567 to trigger the transformation of each CSV file, and auto-load into graphDB (this will over-write what is currrently loaded!
-We will make this behaviour more flexible later)
+Call the url: http://localhost:4567 or http://SERVER-IP:4567 (or whatever 'trigger' port number you selected when you answered the installation questions) to trigger the transformation of each CSV file, and auto-load into graphDB (*NOTA BENE* this will over-write what is currrently loaded!  i.e. the EJP pipeline can only be used to take snapshots, NOT incremental updates!)
 **Note:** If you deploy `FAIR in a box` solution in your laptop then check only for **localhost** url.

-**There is sample data (CDE.csv for Version 2 models, something else for Version 1 models) in the "ACME-ready-to-go/data" folder that can be used to test your installation.
-Models will be automatically installed when you start the transformation**

-### How to modify semantic model in data transformation service

-YARRRML is one the core technology which has been used in our data transformation service.
-If you like to extend the exemplar CDE semantic models or add other semantic model to describe your data then, you have to provide custom YARRRML templates to the data transformation service.
-To learn more about building custom YARRRML templates please try [matey webapp](https://rml.io/yarrrml/matey/).

 <a name="Understanding"></a>